zalf-rpm/monica-documentation/docs/index.md

 However, HERMES used some input information that was specific for Germany, such as the German soil classification system and Haude’s evapotranspiration factors.
 For this reason, it was not much used by international colleagues.
 In Germany, however, HERMES was applied in many case studies, including regional applications in combination with a geo-information system.
 More recent releases include alternative evapotranspiration algorithms and enable a less restrictive parameterisation of the soil.
 This version was also applied outside Europe (Kersebaum et al. 2008).
 The HERMES model is considered the heart of MONICA.

-Including other models and algorithms.
+### Including other models and algorithms

 There were a few more functionalities that HERMES was lacking, and that were gradually added to MONICA.
 One of them was the soil temperature module, which was borrowed from the 4C forest simulation model (Bugmann et al., 1997).
 From the THESEUS modelling toolbox (Wegehenkel, 2000), the control of the water flux via an empirical conductivity parameter was added.
 This allowed the addition of a module for soil water freezing, thawing and for a snow layer.
 Groundwater dynamics were introduced, enabling the simulation of ascending water from surface-near groundwater (Khaledi et al., 2024b).

 The crop module was enhanced by integrating a more sophisticated plant physiology module from ARCWHEAT1 (Mitchell et al., 1995).
-It allows to simulate the effect of elevated atmospheric CO2 concentrations on both the photosynthesis and the transpiration (Nendel et al., 2009).
+It allows to simulate the effect of elevated atmospheric CO<sub>2</sub> concentrations on both the photosynthesis and the transpiration (Nendel et al., 2009).
 For this purpose, the Penman-Monteith equation for evapotranspiration (Allen et al., 1998) was introduced to MONICA, linking photosynthesis and transpiration via the stomata.

 Root growth, as the part of MONICA linking the soil and plant part, has been taken from the EU-Rotate_N model (Rahn et al., 2010), but remaining with the 1D approach.
-The representation of rooting systems with different morphology originates from Pedersen et al. (2009) for annual or from Nendel and Kersebaum (2004) for perennial crops
+The representation of rooting systems with different morphology originates from Pedersen et al. (2009) for annual or from Nendel and Kersebaum (2004) for perennial crops.

 #### References